Dr. Ronald B. Standler

 Legal Consultant in

-Meteorologists, especially weather forecasters and their managers, should be interested in this new and evolving area of law.
-In addition to consulting with litigators, I am interested in designing contracts and disclaimers for private forecasters to allocate risks.
+In addition to consulting with litigators, I am interested in designing contracts and disclaimers for private weather forecasters to allocate risks.

 Contact Dr. Standler